Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - A closing and contact information

-Here’s an example of how to write a resume
+Here’s an example how to write a resume

 Dear [Hiring Manager’s Name],

-I am writing to let you know of my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-As an extremely skilled and knowledgeable [Your field] I am confident that I will be the perfect candidate for this opportunity.
+I am writing this letter to announce my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+As an expert and knowledgeable [Your field], I believe I would be a great fit to be considered for this job.

-Thank you for your consideration of my application.
-I am looking forward receiving your feedback.
+I thank you for considering my application.
+I am looking forward hearing from you.

 Sincerely,